-The goals and strategies outlined in Salt Lake City's 2020-2024 Consolidated Plan serve as the foundation for program year 2024-2025 projects and activities.
-The Consolidated Plan also addresses the need to utilize federal funding to further support housing, building community resiliency, homeless services, and behavioral health.
-Salt Lake City did not receive any applications for the transportation Consolidated Plan goal.
-However, progress will still be made on this through older activities that will be completed in the 2023-24 year.
-The Consolidated Plan goals will be supported through the following 2024-2025 efforts:
+The goals and strategies outlined in Salt Lake City's 2025-2029 Consolidated Plan serve as the foundation for program year 2025-2026 projects and activities.
+The Consolidated Plan also addresses the need to utilize federal funding to further support housing, homelessness, community services, business and workforce development, transportation and environmental remediation.
+Salt Lake City did not award any applications for the transportation or environmental remediation Consolidated Plan goal.
+The Consolidated Plan goals will be supported through the following 2025-2026 efforts: